andikatuluspangestu/andikatuluspangestu/README.md

 - Promotion Manager At <a href = "https://faceindomobile.com">Faceindo Chat</a>
 - Content Writer At <a href = "https://wibucode.com">Wibucode</a>
 - Building projects and my portfolio website.
-  Although, I think I'll wait to learn Vue before I build the website.

-### 💡 Goals for 2021
-- Complete Node JS Vacation on May 2021
-- Build 20+ projects
-- Become skilled in JavaScript

 ### 🎉 Event Participations
 - Progate Carrer Exploration Batch with UGM